kdoore/cs1335-gitbook-S16/menu_buttons.md

 Now that we've created our button class, which is our template to create button objects, it's time to leverage our hard work to simplify the drawing application

-###Composition:  Menu Has Button Objects
+###Composition:  A Menu *Has* Button Objects
-We will create a Menu class, and it will be composed of a set of button objects.
-The button objects are responsible for most of their behavior, however, since we want these buttons to work together as a radio-button type menu, we're going to have to add some additional logic to the Menu class to insure that only 1 button is active at a time.
+We will create the Menu class, and it will be composed of a set of button objects.
+The button objects are responsible for most of their own behavior, however, since we want these buttons to work together as a radio-button type menu, we're going to have to add some additional logic to the Menu class to insure that only 1 button is active at a time.

 ### Menu Code:
 In the code below, we have created the Menu Class, we've added 3 button objects, they are initialized in the constructor and we've created a display() and click() method.
-However, right now these buttons don't have the required logic needed for them to function as a menu.
-Right now these buttons each work independently.
+Within the Menu display() method, we simply call the display() method for each button.
+However, right now these buttons don't have the required logic needed for them to function as a menu, we need to add logic to the click() method.
+Right now each of these buttons each works independently.

 What code do we need to add to create the radio button behavior?
 ```